 Consistent with state and federal law, reasonable accommodation will be provided to persons with disabilities.

 It is important that members of the University community understand that the law does not just prohibit discrimination and harassment of employees by employers.
 The law also prohibits discrimination and harassment between members of the University community more generally; for example, between faculty or staff and a student, between two students, or between a student and an applicant or visitor/guest.
 This policy applies in all University programs and activities, including, but not limited to, discrimination in instruction, grading, and university employment.
-In addition, the law prohibits retaliation against an individual for opposing any practices forbidden under this policy, for bringing a complaint of discrimination or harassment, for assisting someone with such a complaint, for attempting to stop such discrimination or harassment, or for participating in any manner in an investigation or resolution of a complaint of discrimination or harassment.
+In addition, the law prohibits retaliation against an individual for opposing any practices forbidden under this policy, for bringing a grievance of discrimination or harassment, for assisting someone with such a grievance, for attempting to stop such discrimination or harassment, or for participating in any manner in an investigation or resolution of a grievance of discrimination or harassment.
 It is central to WGU values that any individual who believes they may have been the target of unlawful discrimination or harassment feel free to report their concerns for appropriate investigation and response, without fear of retaliation or retribution.

 Western Governors University